 A Hundred Piece Puzzle

 This one is SUPER easy and a great way for students to work.
-Students can work collaboratively or independently (for sanitary purposes).
-You can grab puzzles at The Dollar Store too!
+Students can work collaboratively or independently and there are so many awesome options at pretty much any dollar store.
 Fun AND cost effective!!
 Below you’ll see some examples of them.

 100 Piece Paper Chain

 I LOVE this station for so many reasons!
 First, it allows students to be reflective of what they learned throughout the year.
 I personally have students write things they learned over their 100 days in school, but you could absolutely change it to whatever prompt you want!
 The best part is when students are finished, you can attach all the chains together and have a beautiful and meaningful decoration to hang in the room!
 Double whammy!!